 In the end, there are a number of reasons why an employer could have decided to let you with “with cause” and there are a number of reasons why it’s possible the dismissal, while justified, could have occurred (for example, maybe you were unaware of a certain policy or procedure).

 If the final outcome results in justification for a “with cause” dismissal, you will likely not receive regular employment benefits.
 However, you may still qualify for other benefits, such as maternity or compassionate care.
-In order to receive employment insurance benefits, you will need to have worked for the required number of employable “insured hours” as, outlined on the website.
+In order to receive employment insurance benefits, you will need to have worked for the required number of employable “insured hours”.

 If you have been dismissed by your employer with cause, it’s best advised that you consult with an experienced employment lawyer.
 He or she can evaluate your case and advise you on what your options if your wish to take legal action or what type of compensation you can pursue.